-Have you ever started to walk down the stairs and gripped the baluster (also known as a banister), only to find it wobbling in your hand?
+Have you ever started to walk down the stairs and grip the baluster (also known as a banister), only to find it wobbling in your hand?
 That’s an accident just waiting to happen, and it doesn’t do anyone any good to have a broken or loose baluster in their home.
-Repairing broken banisters is not nearly as hard as you might think, and doesn’t always require you having to replace them.
-For the most part the damage isn’t caused by anything major happening, simply becoming loose due to daily use.
-As soon as you find out that your baluster requires repair you need to address it immediately as it presents a safety hazard to both you and anyone else living in your home.
+Repairing broken banisters is not nearly as hard as you might think and doesn’t always require you to replace them.
+For the most part, the damage isn’t caused by anything major happening; it simply becomes loose due to daily use.
+As soon as you find out that your baluster requires repair, you need to address it immediately, as it presents a safety hazard to both you and anyone else living in your home.

 Things You Will Need: